sarahtanja/himb-summer22/methods/Phthalate Acid Esters [PAE] Stock Solution Prep.md

 -  Toxic if swallowed, in contact with skin or if inhaled
 -  Causes damage to organs (Eyes, Central nervous system)

 This chemical is toxic and can absorb through skin, and vaporize and be inhaled. **WEAR GLOVES, SAFETY GLASSES, &  MASK.
-WORK UNDER A HOOD!** *If you are pregnant, consider alternatives like having someone else prepare these dilutions*.
+WORK UNDER A HOOD!** *If you are pregnant, consider alternatives like preparing leachate similar to Tetu et. al 2020*

 #### Phthalates